stjudecloud/rfcs/text/hic-workflow.md

 This RFC lays out the specification for the Hi-C harmonization pipeline.
 Hi-C is a high-throughput epigenetic technique to investigate chromatin conformation.

 As an epigenetic technique, the goals of a typical Hi-C experiment differ from those typical of experiments using genomic or transcriptomic sequencing methods (e.g. Whole-Genome, Whole-Exome, and RNA-Seq) that are more commonly curated by St. Jude Cloud.
 Epigenetics can be defined as "the study of changes in gene function that are mitotically and/or meiotically heritable and that do not entail a change in DNA sequence" ([Dupont, 2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2791696)).
-The latter part of this definition (_"that do not entail a change in DNA sequence"_) is vital to understanding how ATAC-Seq (and other epigentic techniques) treat sequenced data.
+The latter part of this definition (_"that do not entail a change in DNA sequence"_) is vital to understanding how Hi-C (and other epigentic techniques) treat sequenced data.
 Often, the reads are merely useful for identifying the location of epigenetic events.

 # Motivation